 We solicit, manage, and disburse your support of the EPC in a way that honors our Lord and meets the highest fiduciary standards.
-Our personnel policies reflect the legal requirements-and often go beyond-as we're committed to offer a work environment that is healthy and positive.
+Our personnel policies reflect the legal requirements-and often go beyond-as we are committed to offer a work environment that is healthy, positive, and God-honoring.

 The final category in Custodial Support is risk management.
 One way we mitigate risk is through a thorough financial audit each year, conducted by an outside accounting firm.

-The Evangelical Council for Financial Accountability has given us the highest grade they can give for our financial stewardship.
-We also stay apprised of current trends regarding insurance, as well as legal matters in the church world, and keep you informed of any important developments.
+The Evangelical Council for Financial Accountability has given the EPC the highest grade they can give for our financial stewardship.
+We also stay apprised of current trends regarding insurance, as well as legal matters in the church world, and work to keep you informed of any important developments that could impact your church and ministry.

-So to summarize, our 2018 budget-which runs from July 2017 to June 2018-is roughly \$2.5 million, allocated in three broad categories: Connectional Support, Collaborative Ministry, and Custodial Operations.
+So, to summarize, our 2019 budget-which runs from July 2018 to June 2019-is roughly \$2.55 million, allocated in three broad categories: Connectional Support, Collaborative Ministry, and Custodial Operations.

-When we say we don't want to build a bureaucracy at national level of the EPC, it means that as best we can, we want to minimize the amount of money going to Custodial Operations.
-Let's be blunt: that's overhead to operate the GA Office.
-Not building a national bureaucracy also means reducing the full-time equivalent staff from 20 to 17.3 in our move to Orlando last year.
+When we say that we don't want to build a bureaucracy at national level of the EPC, it means that as best we can, we want to minimize the amount of money going to Custodial Operations.
+Let's be blunt: that's overhead to operate the General Assembly Office.
+Not building a national bureaucracy also means reducing the full-time equivalent staff from 20 to 19 since we moved here in 2016.

-We are committed to maximizing the funding of Connectional Support (what it means to be Presbyterian, Reformed, Evangelical, and Missional), and especially maximizing the funding of Collaborative Ministry (global movement, church planting, church revitalization, and effective biblical leadership).
+We are committed to maximizing the funding of Connectional Support (that is, what it means to be Presbyterian, Reformed, Evangelical, and Missional), and especially maximizing the funding of Collaborative Ministry (global movement, church planting, church revitalization, and effective biblical leadership).